research of seth j. hill

 [ Local link to paper. ]

 Abstract: One common explanation for the divergence between what members of Congress do and what the public as a whole would prefer is the polarized preferences of the citizens who participate in primary elections.
 If candidates must appeal both to a primary electorate with far-from-center policy preferences and a general electorate with more moderate policy preferences, candidates may diverge from the policies they would support if they only had to win the general election.
 Despite the appeal of this argument, most empirical evidence on the effects of primaries finds small to no effects.
-I use survey data with validated turnout and a hierarchical model to estimate the preferences of Democratic and Republican primary electorates and the general electorate in each House district in 2010.
-After showing that the primary electorate diverges from the general electorate in every House district, I find that primary and general electorate preferences have about equal influence on ideology in Congress.
+I use survey data with validated turnout and a hierarchical model to estimate the preferences of Democratic and Republican primary electorates and the general electorate in each House district in 2010 and 2012.
+After showing that the primary electorate diverges from the general electorate in every House district, I find that primary and general electorate preferences have an important influence on ideology in Congress.
 I provide evidence against endogeneity using vote returns in the 2012 Texas senatorial primary.
 My results suggest that the effect of primary elections depends upon the voters who choose to participate.

 [ Local link to paper. ]